 Be Prepared: Scouting, Citizenship, and the Politics of Sexuality and Gender

 I am current working on a large project that examines the The Boy Scouts of America (BSA) and Girl Scouts USA.
 I'm interested in the organizations' dramatically different approaches to gender and sexuality.
 Using the lens of sexual and gendered citizenship, my research investigates how organizational policies and member practices--related to gender, gender identity, and sexual orientation-- implicitly and explicitly shape the meaning and exercise of citizenship in scouting.
 This research is being supported by a generous grant from the Spencer Foundation.
-Learn more about participating in this research!
+Learn more about this research!